ryantd42/NY-Legislative-Git/2023/S4170B-2023/bill.md

   February 3, 2023
   ___________

  Introduced  by  Sens.
-GOUNARDES,  MYRIE,  SEPULVEDA  --  read twice and ordered printed, and when printed to be committed to the Committee  on Higher Education
+GOUNARDES,  CHU,  CLEARE,  COMRIE,  MYRIE, RAMOS, SEPULVEDA -- read twice and ordered printed, and when  printed  to  be committed  to  the  Committee  on  Higher  Education  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN  ACT  to  amend  the education law, in relation to prohibiting legacy preference and early decision admission policies at  higher  education institutions in this state
+ AN ACT to amend the education law, in  relation  to  prohibiting  legacy admission policies at higher education institutions in this state

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: